halcyonmobile/react-take-home-exercise/README.md

   - Implement functionality to save and retrieve tasks from local storage or a remote API, ensuring that the task list persists across page reloads.
 - **Improved UI/UX:**
   - Enhance the user interface with additional styling improvements or animations to improve user experience.
-  - Implement a confirmation dialog when deleting a task.
+  - SOLVED - Implement a confirmation dialog when deleting a task.
 - **Improved UI/UX:**
   - Deploy the app
   - Create a CI/CD pipeline that will automatically deploy/release the app when changes were made.